Where are they now? The 16 kids handed Man Utd debuts by Solskjaer

-Manchester United have long been renowned for giving opportunities to young players – and Ole Gunnar Solskjaer has certainly continued that tradition.
+Manchester United have always been famed for giving opportunities to their young players – and Ole Gunnar Solskjaer tried to maintain that tradition during his time as manager.

-Solskjaer replaced Jose Mourinho in the Old Trafford dugout in December 2018 and has regularly put his faith in United’s academy stars.
+Solskjaer spent just under three years in the Old Trafford dugout and regularly put his faith in United’s academy stars.

 Chong was handed his first-team debut early in Solskjaer’s reign, coming off the bench against Reading in the FA Cup in January 2019.

-The winger is highly regarded at United but has mainly been restricted to cameo appearances in the Premier League and Europa League in 2019-20.
+The winger is highly regarded at United but was mainly been restricted to cameo appearances in the Premier League and Europa League in 2019-20.

 Garner made his senior debut at just 17 years of age, replacing Fred in the final stages of United’s 3-1 win against Crystal Palace in February 2019.